aer0ss/aerofs/docs/engineering/requirements/eyja.md

 Suggestion: Dropbox allows new uploads with the same file name to replace the file in place.

-### File and Conversation Linking
+### Channel Linking

+User can reference a channel #Art Club.
+Users can click on the channel to go directly in this channel.

 ### Search

 ### UX at scale
 Scale 1,000 (users, groups, files, directories)

-Folder / Fike Limits
+Folder / File Limits

 ### Archiving